gvlproject/game2017_docs/docs/tutorials/rna_seq_dge_advanced/rna_seq_game2017.md

 \endshowable

-Note: This step may take a while, depending on how busy the server is.

 #### 2. Explore the Cuffdiff output files

 There should be 11 output files from Cuffdiff.
 These files should all begin with something like "Cuffdiff on data 43, data 38, and others".

+**FPKM tracking files:**

+- transcript FPKM tracking
+- gene FPKM tracking
+- TSS groups FPKM tracking
+- CDS FPKM tracking

+These 4 files contain the FPKM (a unit of normalised expression taking into account the transcript length for each transcript and the library size of the sample) for each of the two conditions.

+**Differential expression testing files:**

+- gene differential expression testing
+- transcript differential expression testing
+- TSS groups differential expression testing
+- CDS FPKM differential expression testing
+- CDS overloading differential expression testing
+- promoters differential expression testing
+- splicing differential expression testing

-We'll mostly be interested in the file ending with 'gene differential expression testing' which contains the statistical results from testing the level of gene expression between the batch condition and chem condition.
+These 7 files contain the statistical results from testing the level of expression between the two conditions.

+1. Examine the tables of normalised gene counts
+    View the Cuffdiff file "Cuffdiff on data x, data x, and others: gene FPKM tracking" by clicking on the **eye icon**.
+The file consists of one row for each gene from the reference transcriptome, with columns containing the normalised read counts for each of the two conditions.
+    Note:
+    - Cuffdiff gives each gene it’s own ‘tracking_id’, which equates to a gene.
+Multiple transcription start sites are aggregated under a single tracking_id.
+    - A gene encompasses a chromosomal locus which covers all the features that make up that gene (exons, introns, 5’ UTR, etc).

+2. Inspect the gene differential expression testing file View the Cuffdiff file "Cuffdiff on data x, data x, and others: gene differential expression testing" by clicking on the **eye icon**.
+The columns of interest are: gene (c3), locus (c4), log2(fold_change) (c10), p_value (c12), q_value (c13) and significant (c14).

-Filter based on column 14 (‘significant’) - a binary assessment of q_value > 0.05, where q_value is p_value adjusted for multiple testing.
+3. Filter based on column 14 (‘significant’) - a binary assessment of q_value > 0.05, where q_value is p_value adjusted for multiple testing.
     Under Basic Tools, click on **Filter and Sort > Filter**:
     - **Filter:** "Cuffdiff on data....: gene differential expression testing"
     - **With following condition:** c14=='yes'
     - Execute

     This will keep only those entries that Cuffdiff has marked as significantly differentially expressed.
 There should be 53 differentially expressed genes in this list.

 We can rename this file by clicking on the **pencil icon** of the outputted file and change the name from "Filter on data x" to